industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

   ![IE_Dataservice2](graphics/IE_Dataservice2.png)

-After the adapters are connected, you can find the data in the Dataservice.
+After the adapters are connected you can find the data in the Dataservice.
 - click on the first button on the left side